 A GRE Subject Test is not required, and submitted scores are not reviewed.

 The TOEFL is required of all applicants whose native language is not English.
 This requirement is waived only for applicants who will have received a baccalaureate degree, prior to matriculation at Yale, from a college or university where English is the primary language of instruction.
+Waivers are not granted for those who have received a masters degree from such an institution.
 There is no formal waiver process or form required.
 Applicants must achieve a score of at least 600 on the paper version of the exam, 250 on the computer-based exam, and 100 on the internet-based exam.
-Applicants should take the test no later than November and no earlier than 18 months prior to applying to the BBS Program.
+Applicants should take the test no later than November and no earlier than 24 months prior to applying to the BBS Program.
 Please use institution code 3987 when reporting your scores to the BBS Program; you do not need a department code.

 All international students who accept offers of admission to Ph.D. programs and whose native language is not English are strongly encouraged to present acceptable scores on the Test of Spoken English (TSE) by the time of enrollment in the fall.
 The TOEFL and TSE are administered in the United States and abroad by the Educational Testing Service.
 For details and registration forms, contact the TOEFL/TSE representative in your country, or write to: TOEFL/TSE Services, Box 6151, Princeton, NJ 08541-6151.

 Students who do not demonstrate sufficient proficiency in English may be retested and/or asked to take courses in English for speakers of other languages.
 A higher level of proficiency will be required in order for students to serve as teaching fellows.